Martha Schwendener's full New York Times review of Sanlé Sory's 'Volta Photo' exhibition can be viewed here.

 From December 2017 through April 15, 2018, Tree photographs by Myoung Ho Lee were displayed as part of the inaugural National Gallery of Victoria Triennial.
 The triennial brings together artists working in disciplines including photography, design, and architecture.
 Other featured artists include Olaf Breuning, Nick Cave, Yayoi Kusama, Ron Mueck and Paulina Ołowska.
 For more information, please visit the National Gallery of Victoria website.

-Book works by Doug Rickard and Mark Ruwedel are on view in American Surfaces and the Photobook, at the Museum of Modern Art in New York City through May 28, 2018.
-The exhibition, presented in conjunction with the exhibition Stephen Shore and comprised of objects from the MoMA collection, salutes the evolution of the photobook medium.
+Book works by Doug Rickard and Mark Ruwedel were on view in American Surfaces and the Photobook, at the Museum of Modern Art in New York City through May 28, 2018.
+The exhibition, presented in conjunction with the exhibition Stephen Shore and comprised of objects from the MoMA collection, saluted the evolution of the photobook medium.
 Other featured artists include Robert Frank, Lee Friedlander, Sally Mann, Richard Misrach and Ed Ruscha.
 For more information, please visit the MoMA website.

 Pieter Hugo gave an artist talk at MAST, Bologna, in Italy, on November 29, 2017.
 The lecture, entitled Staged Realities, was part of a series of talks related to the exhibition Lavoro in movimento at the MAST Foundation.
 For more information, please visit the website.